badibuddy/devops/kasha_devops_challenge.md

 chown -R www-data:www-data /var/www/html/
 systemctl enable nginx
 ```

 Add tag (optional) : standard websvr name tag
 Launch EC2 instance.

 ### step 5: Configure new EC2
 Connect to the EC2 instance using pem file
 Confirm all the installations from the bootstrap were doen correctly

-A few changes on the default setup
+A few changes on the default setup for nginx to below:

 ```sh
 	location / {